 Apu: He used to rob me 2-3 times a week.
 Now, I'm lucky if I get it once a month.

 Snake: He never initiates it.
 I have to do all the work.
 He just stands there...

 Therapist: Now, now, don't talk through him.
 Talk to him.

 Snake: (sighs) Apu, sometimes when I rob you, it's like you're not even there.

 Apu: That is because you are robbing my brother Sanjay!

 - South Park has many jokes concerning Stan and Kyle's deep friendship.
 And even when it's not part of a joke, a lot of their deeper moments simply reek of Ho Yay.

-- Buford and Baljeet in Phineas And Ferb.
-This goes up to having an episode about them titled "Bully Bromance Breakup," complete with breakup song.
+- Buford and Baljeet, up to having an episode about them titled "Bully Bromance Breakup", complete with breakup song.

 - Lemongrab and his clone, Lemongrab 2, from Adventure Time.
 They live together, have babies together, nuzzle when naked, and even hug when naked.
 They act like a married couple, and Princess Bubblegum said she had created Lemongrab 2 for Lemongrab "to be with," in a rather suggestive voice.

-- Holy shit, did Time Squad live and breathe this trope, though it pretty much became more "text" and less "subtext" around season two.
+- Time Squad lived and breathed this trope, with Larry and Buck firmly established as Otto's parents, though it pretty much became more "text" and less "subtext" around season two.

 - The shorts featuring Ace and Gary (aka "The Ambiguously Gay Duo") from Saturday Night Live were riddled with this, and lampshaded constantly by everyone who saw them in action.